inkydragon/TheMissingDoc4Julia.jl/docs/src/Base.Math/Trigonometry/Sine/sin.md

 ## Tips
-> NOTE: Guidelines for using functions

 - Call [`sinpi`](@ref) to compute `sin(x*pi)`

 ## See Also
-> NOTE: related functions.

 [`sinpi`](@ref), [`sincos`](@ref),
 [`sind`](@ref), [`sinh`](@ref),
 [`asin`](@ref)

 ## Extended Inputs
-> NOTE: `sin` in stdlib or other pkg.

 ### Matrix
 With `Array` like input: